Understanding aseptic powder filling: Key principles & techniques

 The influence of the ADP now goes far beyond military aircraft.
 There are many books written about the original skunk works and management texts often quote their achievements.

-Steve Jobs was heavily influenced by the stories and mythology surrounding the skunk works.
-So much so that he arranged to visit the site.
-During his involvement with Pixar he even styled Pixar’s 1990’s building on Skunkworks.
-Pixar co-founder and president of Walt Disney Animation Ed Catmull was also a devotee.
 He famously “flipped” the Skunkworks methodology to the impact of low performing teams by saying, “If you give a good idea to a mediocre team, they will screw it up.
 If you give a mediocre idea to a brilliant team, they will either fix it or throw it away and come up with something better.”
 I guess that Steve Jobs was clearly a “cup half full” person whereas Ed Catmull was a “cup half empty” person.

 Let’s jump forward to today and consider the pandemic and vaccines.
-Firstly, consider the complexity of producing a vaccine and I will quote from a 2017 paper (Plotkin S, et al, “The complexity and cost of vaccine manufacturing – An overview”):
+Firstly, consider the complexity of producing a vaccine and I will quote from a 2017 paper (Plotkin S, et a “The complexity and cost of vaccine manufacturing – An overview”):

 “Vaccine manufacture is one of the most challenging industries.
 Even the most basic manufacturing steps necessary to produce vaccines in a manner that is safe, effective, and consistent over the life cycle of a vaccine are difficult to execute.
 Outcomes can vary widely due to the nearly infinite combinations of biological variability in basic starting materials, the microorganism itself, the environmental condition of the microbial culture, the knowledge and experience of the manufacturing technician, and the steps involved in the purification processes.
-To add to the complexity, the methods used to analyze the biological processes and antigens resulting from vaccine production often have high inherent variability.
-Failure to manage these risks can result in costly product recalls, and suspensions and penalties may be assessed if a manufacturer fails to fulfil supply agreements.
-In addition, lack of supply can disrupt routine immunization programs and negatively impact national public health outcomes.”

 This may all sound too familiar with press stories about scrapped or delayed Covid vaccine batches.

 Vaccine development is an even more complex process than the manufacture that is described above.
 10-15 years is often quoted as a typical time to bring a new vaccine to market.
 These heavily regulated products usually start as some basic laboratory research over several years typically using University laboratories and governmental funding.
 This will involve animal models to investigate likely effectiveness and likely safety in humans.
 Once something looks like it might work and it appears to be safe, the development expands into what is often described as the pre-clinical phase.
-This phase typically takes 1-2 years.
-Most novel vaccines actually fail before the end of pre-clinical because they don’t work or they have an issue with safety.
-We could now be at 6 years and the new vaccine hasn’t been injected into a human yet.
-Industry typically now get involved and apply to the regulator (EMA in Europe or FDA in the US) to proceed with an agreed clinical trial in 3 phases.

 A phase I vaccine trial will typical involve less than 100 healthy subjects to check the immune response and also check the basic safety profile.
 Assuming success, phase II proceeds.
 This is a randomised trial of several hundred subjects, half of whom will receive a placebo.
 This is where the dose size, delivery method and timing are tested.
 Again, assuming success, Phase III can occur.
 Now we have a large randomised and double-blind test.
 This can run into many 10’s of thousands of subjects half of which receive the placebo.
 Significant time may be needed to recruit the subjects.
 Finally, a successful vaccine can be now be approved by the regulator and deployed.